OneMadGypsy/serialz/README.md

         DBClass.__init__(self, self.name, autoload, overwrite)

-#nothig is any different than how you generally make classes
+#nothig is any different than how you generally instance classes
-#you simply also have (auto)save and (auto)load serialization features
+#you simply also have save and (auto)load serialization features
 ent = Entity('Rect_1', 0, 0, 100, 100)
 ```